Home Arrow

 4. Paternity leave became a day-one right

 From 6 April 2026, employees can give notice to take paternity leave from their first day of employment.
-Previously, employees usually needed 26 weeks of service to qualify for paternity leave.
+Previously, employees generally needed 26 weeks of service to qualify for paternity leave.

 5. Unpaid parental leave became a day-one right